aachemodanova/dendrites_group_research/content/authors/Uliana Aleksandrova/_index.md

   - Researchers
 ---

-Angelina Chemodanova is a student at the Peoples' Friendship University of Russia named after Patrice Lumumba.
-Her research interests are related to probability theory, mathematical statistics, and economics.
-She chose to work on this project in order to deal with a new interesting task.
-In her spare time from computer science, she is engaged in creative work, draws paintings to order, sews and is fond of modeling.
+Uliana Aleksandrova is a student at RUDN university, majoring in Fundamental computer science and information technology.
+Her direction of study is Machine Learning and Robotic Systems, as well as Data Science.
+She takes part in this research due to her interest in Neural Networks and their connections with biology.
+In her spare time, she prefers learning languages, taking up creative hobbies and going to the gym.